Philip Russell (bishop): Personal life

 Russell was born 21 October 1919 in Cowies Hill, South Africa and died 25 July 2013 in Adelaide, Australia.

 He was educated in Durban at Clifton Preparatory School and Durban High School.
 Having trained as a quantity surveyor, he served in World War II as part of a bomb disposal unit in the South African Engineering Corps.
 He was awarded the MBE in 1943 for his service.
 It was during this time he felt called to the priesthood.
 He studied at Rhodes University and St Paul's Theological College in Grahamstown.
 He was ordained as a deacon in 1940 and as a priest in 1941.

 He met fellow-South African Eirene Hogarth in Rome in 1944, whom he married in 1945 at the Garrison Church, Foggia, Italy.
 Together they had four children, Susan, June, Pauline and Christopher.
 After the death of his wife in 2001, Russell moved to Adelaide, Australia, where three of his four children had settled.

 Church career

-After World War II he served in various parishes in the Diocese of Natal including Greytown, KwaZulu-Natal, Ladysmith, KwaZulu-Natal, Kloof and Pinetown.
+After World War II he served in various parishes in the Diocese of Natal including Greytown, Ladysmith, Kloof and Pinetown.
 He was consecrated bishop, and served as suffragan bishop of Cape Town from 1966 to 1970.

 From 1970 to 1974 he was the bishop of the new Anglican Diocese of Port Elizabeth and, from 1974 to 1981, he was Bishop of Natal.

 In 1980 he was named Archbishop of Cape Town by the Episcopal Synod of the Anglican Church after the Diocese of Cape Town was unable to decide between Desmond Tutu and Michael Nuttall, the then Bishop of Pretoria.
-He retired on the 31st August 1986, being succeeded by Desmond Tutu.
+He retired on 31 August 1986, being succeeded by Desmond Tutu.
 Philip had the title "Archbishop Emeritus" conferred on him by the Synod of Bishops in 1997.